 The road to COVID recovery: How districts are seizing the once-in-a-generation opportunity to learn from ESSER interventions

-By: David Brackett, Emily Morton, Jacob Cortez, Dan Goldhaber
+By: David Brackett, Jacob Cortez, Dan Goldhaber, Emily Morton

 The American Rescue Plan provides $122 billion for COVID recovery in schools.
 With more than 40 state plans approved, how are districts collecting, monitoring, reporting and learning from the unprecedented interventions?
 What can districts do now to design and implement data collection processes that will shape collective learning?
 In this webinar, you will hear how district leaders and researchers are approaching this opportunity to alter life outcomes for generations.See More

-The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, Learning during COVID-19: Reading and math achievement in the 2020-21 school year.
+The purpose of this technical appendix is to share more detailed results and to describe more fully the sample and methods used in the research included in the brief, The widening achievement divide during COVID-19.